Dr. Polly Walker, Baker Institute Director and Elizabeth Evans Baker Professor of Peace & Conflict Studies, center

 PACS-299 Special Topics (Variable; Variable; 1.00-4.00 Credits) An examination of an area of study not regularly included in departmental offerings.
 Prerequisites vary with topics.

 PACS-305 Gender and Conflict (Fall; Yearly; 3.00 Credits; S,I,CW) Examines how an understanding of gender issues is critical to understanding, assessing, and effectively addressing many conflicts.
 The course takes an interdisciplinary look at conflicts ranging from the differing experiences of women and men in conflict to interconnections between masculinity, femininity, security and warfare.
-An analysis of the ways in which gender issues cause and escalate conflicts is paired with discussions of how to address, challenge wage and/or resolve gendered conflicts.
-Prerequisites: Sophomore, Junior, or Senior standing.
+An analysis of the ways in which gender issues cause and escalate conflicts is paired with discussions of how to address, challenge, wage and/or resolve gendered conflicts.
+Prerequisite: Sophomore, Junior, or Senior standing.

 PACS-308 Nonviolence: Theory & Practice (Either Semester; Variable; 3.00 Credits; S,H,CW) A study of the theory and practice of non-violence, this course explores both the theoretical development of nonviolence and the use of nonviolence as a means for waging and resolving conflict.
 The course explores nonviolence theory as it applies to issues of social change, alternative defense, and personal transformation, using writings from political, sociological, feminist, religious and philosophical perspectives.
 Prerequisite: Sophomore standing recommended.

 PACS-399 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

 PACS-455 PACS Honors Thesis I (Fall; Yearly; 3.00-6.00 Credits; H) Designed to serve as a course for students who emphasize PACS in their POE.
-The student will be expected to produce a major research paper that examines in depth a topic, theme, issue, or problem that has served as an area of special interest for the student throughout the previous two years of study.
-Prerequisite is Senior standing.
-PACS105 and PACS110 and a minimum of 4 200+ level PACS courses.
+The student will produce a major research paper that examines in depth a topic, theme, issue, or problem that has served as an area of special interest for the student throughout the previous two years of study.
+Prerequisite: Senior standing, PACS105 and PACS110 and a minimum of 4 200+ level PACS courses.